NAKED LUNCH — CLASSIC FILM PICK

-David Cronenberg brings William S. Burroughs' notoriously "unpublishable" and "unfilmable" novel of heroin-induced hallucination fantasy to zesty cinematic life with an outrageous film that very nearly accomplishes the book's goal of "extinguishing all rational thought."
+David Cronenberg brings William S. Burroughs' notoriously "unpublishable" and "unfilmable" novel of heroin-induced hallucination fantasy and anal obsession to zesty cinematic life with an outrageous film that very nearly accomplishes the book's goal of "extinguishing all rational thought."

-Easily the trippiest film to come out of the '90s, "Naked Lunch" is a flawless balm to all of the Tarantino-inspired gun fests unleashed after "Naked Lunch" made cinema screens drip with a surreal syrup that sticks to your eyeballs and intestines like literary goop.
-"Lunch is always naked," and so is Cronenberg's fantastic interpretation of Burroughs' twisted genius.
+Easily the trippiest film to come out of the '90s, "Naked Lunch" is a gnarly balm to all of the Tarantino-inspired gun fests unleashed after "Naked Lunch" made cinema screens drip with a surreal syrup that sticks to your eyeballs and intestines like literary goop.

 "Lunch is always naked" and so is Cronenberg's stylistically ambitious interpretation of William S. Burroughs's twisted genius.
 You might even be inspired to pick up the book.

 Rated R. 115 mins.
 (A-) (Five stars — out of five / no halves)